tahayvr/Taha-website-v1/README.md

 My Personal Website. [tahanejad.com](https://www.tahanejad.com)

-I'm working on this website as a practice for Front-End Development.
+I'm working on this website as a sandbox for Front-End Development.

 ## V1.0 Spring 2024